-1. To function as a critical resource to UMGCC investigators by contributing biostatistical and clinical trials expertise to cancer research projects as collaborators or coinvestigators
+1. To function as a critical resource to UMGCCC investigators by contributing biostatistical and clinical trials expertise to cancer research projects as collaborators or coinvestigators

 2. To provide expertise in statistical bioinformatics and the analysis of high-dimensionality “big data,” including systems biology, gene regulatory network inference, biomarker discovery, network biology, personalized medicine, and data mining

-3. To provide an integral component of the UMGCC clinical research governance and protocol review system
+3. To provide an integral component of the UMGCCC clinical research governance and protocol review system

-4. To offer educational resources, consultation, and training opportunities to UMGCC members and trainees in order to enhance their ability to integrate biostatistical methodologies more effectively into their research programs
+4. To offer educational resources, consultation, and training opportunities to UMGCCC members and trainees in order to enhance their ability to integrate biostatistical methodologies more effectively into their research programs